coopdanger/semver/draft-claise-semver.md

 The more major a change to the specification, the more consensus is required.
-MAJOR changes must be subject to the IETF consensus process; every commit that is tagged with a MAJOR version change must also have a tag indicating the number of the RFC describing the change.
+MAJOR changes MUST be subject to the IETF consensus process; every commit that is tagged with a MAJOR version change MUST also have a tag indicating the number of the RFC describing the change.

 For MINOR changes, the WG chairs need to decide whether IETF consensus is required or not, but WG consensus is always required.
 Any change that significantly changes the security considerations for the protocol or requires additional IANA actions MUST be submitted for IETF consensus.
-Changes without such impacts may be approved by consensus of the working group.
-PATCH-level changes may be made by the editors, with the consent of the WG chairs.
+Changes without such impacts MAY be approved by consensus of the working group.
+PATCH-level changes MAY be made by the editors, with the consent of the WG chairs.

 Typically, the working group will want to implement changes in the specification and discuss them before committing to a version.
 While such changes can be implemented directly in the repository, it can be useful to mark certain versions as checkpoints, e.g., for reference at a hackathon.
 These interim versions are marked with BETA numbers.
-For example, a preliminary draft of a new feature for version 3 might be labeled "3.2.0-b2".
+For example, a preliminary draft of a new feature that would become version 3.2.0 might be labeled "3.2.0-b2".
 Versions submitted for working group or IETF last call must be tagged with a version of this form.

-It is recommended that work on a new version be conducted on a dedicated branch.
+Work on a new version SHOULD be conducted on a dedicated branch.
 Once there is consensus to update the main specification to that version, the branch should be merged, and the merge commit tagged with the new version number.

 # IETF Consensus for Structured Specifications